stanislaw/notes_on_software_engineering/README.md

 ## Biases

-### The Working-So-It's-Right Bias
+### If It Works, Then It Works Bias

-The issue lies in assuming that a previous solution or setup is correct simply because it works.
-This leads to a lack of scrutiny, where the existing solution or setup is not questioned, and investigations proceed based on a flawed premise.
+One of the common cognitive biases in engineering is the assumption that if something works, it must be good enough.
+This belief often surfaces during reviews of code, design, or systems that have passed tests or are known to function under specific conditions.
+It takes conscious effort to question something that already appears successful.

+But just because something works under one set of constraints does not mean it will hold up under others.
+Often, "it works" simply means "it works here and now".

+To counter this bias, reviewers should look beyond surface-level functionality and ask:

+- It works with a file of size X. What about 10X or 100X?
+- It works under normal conditions.
+What about a slow network or high CPU load?
+- It works on Linux.
+Will it behave the same on embedded hardware?

+This bias also affects how we treat existing systems.
+A solution that "has always worked" may be treated as correct by default, leading to investigations based on flawed assumptions and missed problems that emerge under different circumstances.

+There's no silver bullet for overcoming this bias.
+The key is maintaining deliberate skepticism and making a habit of viewing solutions from multiple angles.

 ### The Fix Bias

-When reviewing a pull request titled "Fixes XYZ," there is a natural tendency to trust the new change more than the existing code.
+When reviewing a pull request titled "Fixes XYZ", there is a natural tendency to trust the new change more than the existing code.
 This bias arises from the assumption that the previous implementation was flawed simply because it is being replaced.
 As a result, one might overlook the consequences of the fix or